just-baiting/eslint-config/packages/generator-lint-config/README.md

 # Intro

-This is a yeoman generator to install the eslint config files.
+This is a yeoman generator to install the eslint & prettier config files.

 ## Usage